jcampbell05/volcano/README.md

 ## Usage

 To build your Volcano shell script, you can create a `.vol` file with your Volcano code, and then run the `volcano build` command with the path to your file.
-You should ned up with a shell script in the same directory as your code.
+You should end up with a shell script in the same directory as your code.

 ```
 volcano build myscript.vol